GeorgeDaoud3/SOFE4630U-MS4/README.md

       * Once, a **voting record** is received, it will be stored in a the **PostgreSQL** server.
       * Then a **A vote was recorded successfully** will be sent to the **voting machine**.
    4. A **Google Pub/sub** for handling the communication between the microservices.
-      * No IP or URL of the microservices are not be needed to exchange data.
-Only the **topic id** is needed.
+      * No IP or URL of the microservices is needed to exchange data.
+Only the **topic ID** is needed.
       * One topic will be used to exchange the data between the voting machine(s) and the two services.
-      * The messsage attributes will be set to filter the messages.
+      * The message attributes will be set to filter the messages.
 Subscriptions will be created for the topic.
-Each of them will specify the condition for the recieved message (filter).
-Only messages that passes the filter conditions will be received by the Subscriper using the Subscriptions.
+Each will specify the condition of the received message (filter).
+Only messages that pass the filter conditions will be received by the Subscriber using the Subscriptions.